pawelsawicz/checkout-payment-gateway/README.md

 This service is responsible for:

-1. Reciving a payment from merchant's customer and forwarding the payment to a acquiring bank.
+1. Reciving a payment from merchant and forwarding the payment to a acquiring bank.
 2. Providing information about a payment for a merchant

 ![service-overview](/docs/service-overview.jpg)